 The program is open to anyone who has a strong interest in immersing themselves in another culture.
 Qualified high school students 18 and older may be accepted into the program.
-College students must present evidence of a 2.75 GPA.
 Community members are welcome.

 A mandatory pre-departure orientation will be held at College of DuPage.
 This typically occurs on a Friday and Saturday in May.

 All students are required to enroll in a Spanish Language class.
-Classes will accommodate students at any level: Elementary I and II, Intermediate I and II and Advanced I and II.
+Classes will accommodate students at any level: Elementary I and II, Intermediate I and II, Advanced I and II, and Heritage Speakers I and II.
 Prior to the beginning of classes, all students will be tested and placed at the appropriate level.
 Changes can be made if a student progresses at a faster rate or shows different learning needs.

 Civilization and Culture of Costa Rica

 All students are required to enroll in this class which covers geography, history, political and social institutions, and the art and architecture of Costa Rica.
 This class first meets at the mandatory orientation session.

 In Costa Rica, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
 A short written report on each visit is also required.

 All language classes will be taught by instructors from the language school in Costa Rica.

 The Civilization and Culture of Costa Rica class will be team-taught in Spanish and English by COD Program Directors/Faculty who are available daily, in Costa Rica, to counsel, supervise and assist students.